 As stated above, the commercial airline industry has made significant and meaningful emissions improvements for decades.
 Airlines have an inherent economic incentive to reduce fuel consumption and greenhouse gas (GHG) emissions because fuel accounts for a significant and volatile part of an airline operating budget.
-According to the Department of Transportation, in May 2011, the average cost of a gallon of jet fuel was \$3.03 per gallon, not including taxes, which represents a 31% increase for this commodity compared to its cost in May 2010.
-According to the Air Transport Association (ATA), a one-penny-per-gallon increase in the cost of jet fuel results in an additional cost to the airlines of \$175 million over the course of a year.
+According to the Department of Transportation, in March 2012 the average cost of a gallon of jet fuel was \$3.09 per gallon, not including taxes, which represents more than a 10% increase compared to its cost in March 2011 (i.e., \$2.80) and more than a 41% increase over February 2010 (i.e., \$2.15).
+Fuel prices have been trending upward over the last several years and can be rather volatile while doing so.
+According to Airlines for America (A4A), a one-penny-per-gallon increase in the cost of jet fuel results in an additional cost to the airlines of \$175 million over the course of a year.
+One airline has even resorted to buying an oil refinery to bring some stability to their fuel costs.

-The commercial aviation industry improved fuel efficiency by approximately 110 percent between 1978 and 2008.
-This resulted in a savings of 2.7 billion metric tons of CO2 - roughly equivalent to taking more than 19.5 million cars off the road each year.
-Between 2000 and 2008, GHG emissions and fuel burn were reduced by 5.5 percent while transporting 17 percent more passengers and cargo.
+The commercial aviation industry improved fuel efficiency by more than 115 percent between 1978 and 2010, and saved an amount of CO2 that would be equivalent to taking approximately 20 million cars off the road each year.
+Between 2000 and 2010, GHG emissions and fuel burn were reduced by 10 percent while transporting 15 percent more passengers and cargo.

-These impressive efficiency and GHG-reduction gains have come about, not from the unilateral and ill-advised actions of a consortium of foreign governments, but through the research, development and implementation of new engine and airframe technology by the airline industry.
-If the EU's planned imposition of expensive, new taxation on the airline industry is enacted, we would expect several unintended consequences to result, to include less available capital to invest in new technology, and older, more-polluting aircraft kept in use longer.
+These impressive efficiency and GHG-reduction improvements have come about, not from the unilateral and ill-advised actions of a consortium of foreign governments, but through the research, development and implementation of new engine and airframe technology by the airline industry.
+If the EU's planned imposition of expensive, new taxation on the airline industry is enacted, we would expect several unintended consequences to result, including a reduction of capital available to be invested in new technology, and older, more-polluting aircraft being kept in use longer.

 Not content to rely solely on new aircraft technology, the airlines are also helping develop and implement renewable energy sources and cutting-edge operational procedures and navigation technologies, described further below.
 Seven U.S. airlines have signed letters of intent with a synthetic fuel production company for a future supply of jet fuel derived exclusively from biomass.
 It is expected that by 2015 the company's facility in Northern California will be able to produce up to 16 million gallons of jet fuel to support airline operations in California.
-The FAA, along with ATA and other industry organizations, have worked since 2006 in a consortium called the Commercial Aviation Alternative Fuels Initiative (CAAFI) to enhance energy security and environmental sustainability for aviation through alternative jet fuels.
+The FAA, along with A4A and other industry organizations, have worked since 2006 in a consortium called the Commercial Aviation Alternative Fuels Initiative (CAAFI) to enhance energy security and environmental sustainability for aviation through alternative jet fuels.
 CAAFI is promoting the development and deployment of alternative fuels that offer equivalent levels of safety and compare favorably with petroleum-based jet fuel on cost and environmental bases.
 CAAFI has several notable accomplishments to date, which include development of a new American Society for Testing and Materials International (ASTM) specification for a drop-in alternative aviation fuel.
 ALPA is fully supportive of the CAAFI effort.